hongseok-yang/logic25/README.md

 ## 1. Important Announcements

+#### [May 28] The deadline of [Homework3](https://github.com/hongseok-yang/logic25/blob/master/Homework/sheet3-questions.pdf) is extended for one day.

+The new deadline of the third homework assignment is 6:00pm on 31 May 2025 (Saturday).
+This is due to the overlap with the early-voting days.

 #### [May 18] [Homework3](https://github.com/hongseok-yang/logic25/blob/master/Homework/sheet3-questions.pdf) is out.

 The homework assignment 3 is out.
 This is the last homework assignment.
 Submit your solutions in KLMS by 6:00pm on 30 May 2025 (Friday).